80. Remove Duplicates from Sorted Array II

 Solution 1: Erasing the duplicates

-In order for each unique element appears at most twice, you have to erase the further appearances if they exist.
+In order for each unique element to appear at most twice, you have to erase the further appearances if they exist.

 Since the array nums is sorted, you can determine that existence by checking if nums[i] == nums[i-2] for 2 <= i < nums.length.